jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 When I input [this](https://pbs.twimg.com/media/CRJlog3WwAAJInm.png) .md file into Pandoc and convert to .html, I get [this](https://pbs.twimg.com/media/CRJlog3XAAASCyL.png).

 #Conclusion

-what the reader now knows about the tool, suggestions on further directions to take the tool, readings (if available) where the tool was used to generate new insights, etc.
-- there is a wide variety of programs that can be used in conjunction with Pandoc because markdown is easily read and converted.
+- there are a wide variety of programs that can be used in conjunction with Pandoc because markdown is easily read and converted.
 For example, Zotero can help users manage and structure documents in larger projects.
 - Learning about Pandoc and familiarizing yourself enough to use it as a tool is **tough.** It involves understanding not only the Pandoc commands, but also writing text that is marked down.
--We suggest that after experimenting with the tool in the ways we’ve explained, you explore into how it can be used for bibliographies and citations.
+- We suggest that after experimenting with the tool in the ways we’ve explained, you explore into how it can be used for bibliographies and citations.
 These would be very useful for English majors, especially when switching between citation styles.

-Further resources
+###Further resources
 - [Schmidt: basics of Markdown](http://benschmidt.org/2014/09/05/markdown-historical-writing-and-killer-apps/ “basics of Markdown”)
 -  [Tenen and Wythoff: using Pandoc and Markdown for academic papers](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown “Tenen and Wythoff”)
 -  [Pandoc.org: A less condensed but more comprehensive guide to what we’ve shown you today](http://pandoc.org/getting-started.html)